pitkane/.scripts/README.md

+# Personal Scripts Collection

+🚧 **Work in Progress** 🚧

+A collection of my personal scripts and utilities for productivity and development workflow automation.

+## Current Scripts

-# Git Worktree Management Scripts
+### Git Worktree Management

-A collection of shell scripts that make working with Git worktrees simple and intuitive.
+Scripts that make working with Git worktrees simple and intuitive.

-## What are Git Worktrees?
+#### What are Git Worktrees?

 Git worktrees allow you to have multiple working directories from the same Git repository.
 Instead of switching branches and losing your current work, you can have different branches checked out in separate folders simultaneously.